 • Many blame studio interference for why Suicide Squad failed but this is the second David Ayer’s film that sucked, so one must start looking harder at the man at the helm.

-• Back in 1991 HBO gave us Catch a Deadly Spell which premised a world where magic existed in an alternate 1948 Los Angeles, a much better film at a tenth the budget.
+• Back in 1991 HBO gave us Cast a Deadly Spell which premised a world where magic existed in an alternate 1948 Los Angeles, a much better film at a tenth the budget.

-With Bright Netflix tries to compete with the other studios in the big budgeted action genre and though it does have some nice action set pieces it fails to do anything with them in what could have been an interesting premise.
+With Bright Netflix tries to compete with the other studios in the big budgeted action genre and though it does have some nice action set pieces it fails to do anything with them in a film that spent no time on worldbuilding.